Higanbana - The Flower of the Dead

 O-higan is the day of the autumn equinox and it's a national holiday in Japan.
 From this day on, September 23rd to be correct, the dark of night will become longer than the day-light period.
 It's time to get serious about the ghosts that haunt the long winter nights.

-To take care of the unruly, potentially vengeful souls of the ancestors.
+Time to take care of the unruly, potentially vengeful souls of the ancestors.
 In fact, higan translates as the "other shore" - the land of the dead.
 Thus o-higan is the day to visit the family graves and to pray for the well-being of the departed souls.

 That's the higanbana, a flower invariably sprouting up at exactly this time of year.
 Thus the name: higanbana translates as the "flower of autumn equinox".
 In English, they are known as the Red Spider Lily, Lycoris or Cluster Amaryllis.